 The IoDSA’s Vusani Ndlovu believes that it is imperative that conversations around the boardroom table do not revolve only around the financial performance of an organisation.
 “The solutions to complex problems might just be contained in suggestions by stakeholders.
 It is also important to ensure that those involved in boardroom discussions should hail from a variety of backgrounds, upbringings, and lifestyles.
 South Africa – now more than ever – needs directors that don’t sit on boards, but that serve for the greater good.”

-The Directors Event calls on thought-leaders in the business and public sector environments to join us for stimulative round-table discussions on critical issues such as improving our labour market; reducing the cost of doing business in SA; promoting healthy competition across all economic sectors; and the development of policies that are designed to create the South Africa that we all deserve.
+The Directors Event calls on thought-leaders in the business and public sector environments to join us for stimulative round-table discussions on all critical issues affecting us.
+Together we can improve on our labour market; reduce the cost of doing business in SA; and promote healthy competition across all economic sectors through the development of policies that are designed to create a prosperous South Africa for all.